piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-linting-whole-project-in-vscode.md

 ### One disadvantage: duplicates with additional problem matcher

-For now, if you run task and then open file in which one of problems was found - there are two references to problem.
+For now, if you run task and then open file in which one of problems was found - there are two references to problem in PROBLEMS tab.
 One is from above task, one from VSCode's `flake8` execution.
 And I don't know how to get rid of duplicates.